blaizard/bzd/docs/channel.md

 ## Transport

-The transport implementation must have the following interface:
+The transport implementation should have an interface as follow, the service related information should remain the same, while the read/write method can have a specialized interface.

 ```
 interface Transport {